aKamrani/Jira-Assistant/README.md

 > **Automate your Jira workflow with style!** 🎯

 This Python script automates the creation of Jira sub-tasks and work logging for different types of projects.
-It intelligently detects the parent issue based on your CSV filename and uses the official Jira REST API for reliable operation.
+It intelligently detects the parent issue based on your YAML filename and uses the official Jira REST API for reliable operation.

 ## ✨ Features

-- 🎯 **Smart Parent Detection**: Automatically chooses the right parent issue based on CSV filename
+- 🎯 **Smart Parent Detection**: Automatically chooses the right parent issue based on YAML filename
 - 👤 **Auto-Assignment**: Assigns all tasks to Amirhossein Kamrani
 - 🏷️ **Auto-Labeling**: Sets Components and Labels to "DevOps"
 - ⏱️ **Time Tracking**: Logs work with the same time as original estimate